mbklein/audio_plot/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2 License](https://opensource.org/licenses/Apache-2.0).